 The large amount of sweat can shock unsuspecting mothers.
 There is no need to panic as this process is perfectly natural.
 During pregnancy, women have a tendency to store excess fluid in their bodies.
 This extra fluid is used to nourish your baby when it is in the womb.
-Heavy sweating in the weeks after child birth is your bodies way of naturally getting rid of excess build up.
+Heavy sweating in the weeks after childbirth is your body's way of naturally getting rid of excess build-up.

 While most of your excess water storage will be handled by your kidneys, The pores in your skin also work overtime to remove the extra water.
 Even once the excess water has left your body you may still sweat more than usual for the duration of the breastfeeding phase.

 Postpartum sweating has not been widely studied and its causes exact causes are still unknown.
 Many physicians believe that these night sweats are triggered by the sudden drop in estrogen levels after childbirth.

 Postpartum sweating can last several weeks after the birth of your child.
 Mothers who breastfeed have been found to sweat for a longer duration than those that don't.
 Most women report that their sweaty nights have ceased after two to four weeks.
 Some experience them much longer.

 Not all mothers who undergo postpartum sweating will experience it in one block.
 Some mothers will experience it on and off.